 Are you responsible for the security arrangements at a train station or a section of the rail network?
 If so, you should already be aware of how important your role is.
-Public transport terminals are often targeted by both vandals and terrorists, so installing solid, reliable defences and deterrents is essential.
+Public transport terminals are often targeted by vandals and terrorists, so installing solid, reliable defences and deterrents is essential.
 Security measures can even help stop fare-dodgers and ensure revenue protection.
 We discussed these issues in-depth in previous blogs.
-Today, however, we’d like to focus on the unique challenges associated with securing a train station and the railways that run through it.
-Train stations obviously differ dramatically from other types of public transport terminals, because they aren’t discreet, self-contained spaces.
-They are nodes on the rail network and are connected by the railways.
+Today, however, we’d like to focus on the unique challenges of securing a train station and the railways that run through it.
+Train stations obviously differ dramatically from other public transport terminals because they aren’t discreet, self-contained spaces.
+Instead, they are nodes on the rail network and are connected by the railways.
 As a result, they present different security challenges.

 Certain individuals may attempt to leave the platform at a station and drop down onto the tracks.
-Vandals and other criminals may attempt to access the tracks in this way, whereas other people might foolishly go onto the tracks to retrieve dropped items.
-Of course, suicidal individuals may attempt to jump onto the tracks just before a train arrives in order to end their lives.
+In addition, vandals and other criminals may attempt to access the tracks this way, whereas other people might foolishly go onto the tracks to retrieve dropped items.
+Finally, of course, suicidal individuals may attempt to jump onto the tracks just before a train arrives to end their lives.
 The first two groups we mentioned can be deterred with clear warning signs and CCTV cameras.
-However, the only way to prevent attempted suicides at train stations is to hire on-site security personnel who are trained to spot potential suicide risks and intervene before they jump onto the tracks.
+However, the only way to prevent attempted suicides at train stations is to hire on-site security personnel trained to spot potential suicide risks and intervene before they jump onto the tracks.

 The platforms at most stations are far too long to be monitored by a single security camera or member of security personnel.
-We strongly recommend ensuring that you deploy security measures at local intervals.
+Therefore, we strongly recommend ensuring that you deploy security measures at local intervals.

-You might be responsible for deciding on what security measures to deploy across multiple stations and railway lines or you may simply have to implement security solutions at a single station or area.
+You might be responsible for deciding on what security measures to deploy across multiple stations and railway lines, or you may have to implement security solutions at a single station or area.
 In either case, the advice we’ve offered in today’s blog should help you.
-Don’t forget to check out our wide range of security fencing solutions.
+Also, don’t forget to check out Zaun’s wide range of security fencing solutions.